 - Local CF card slot as high-speed mass storage

 - IDE speeder technology for read and write

-- clock rate can be reduced for power-saving
+- clock rate can be reduced (reset required)

 - card enable/disable in software without power-cycling